TeeFooLoo/documentation-systems-lab/atlas-commerce-docs/element-flow-overview.md

 ```

-#### 1. Setup
+#### 1. Activation

-Your backend server sends a request to Atlas (`POST /v1/checkout/sessions`) to start a new purchase session.
-You send along your basic preferences and layout rules, and Atlas sends back a temporary `clientToken`.
+Your backend server sends a request to Atlas (`POST /v1/checkout/sessions`) to start a new activation.
+You send along your basic preferences and layout rules, and Atlas sends back a temporary `activationKey` together with a `renderScript`.

-#### 2. Display
+#### 2. Render

-Your website loads our simple JavaScript library using that `clientToken`.
-The library finds the empty placeholder boxes on your checkout page and safely drops our secure payment inputs right into your layout.
+Your website loads the Atlas rendering script using the returned `renderScript`.
+The library finds the empty placeholder boxes on your checkout page and safely drops secure Elements right into your layout.

 #### 3. Pay

-When your customer clicks the pay button, our script automatically packages the card data, saves it securely in our vault, and hands your website a safe, non-sensitive token text string.
-Your server then uses that safe token to complete the charge via `POST /v1/payments`.
+When your customer clicks the pay button, the Atlas rendering script securely captures payment data inside isolated Elements.
+Once all required Elements have been completed and validated, Atlas emits the `onPaymentReady` event, allowing your backend to submit the payment request using the established activation context.

 ## Dive into the Documentation